jwplayer/applicaster-docs/images.md

 To upload a custom video thumbnails with a custom aspect ratio, see [here](https://support.jwplayer.com/articles/update-a-video-thumbnail)

 ## Adding additional images to a video in JW Player
-**Availalbe on request:**

 In some cases, a single JW video thumbnail is not enough.
 E.g. when you need
 - a different aspect ratio on a specific layout e.g. landscape 9:13 on Roku
 - a wide banner for display in the "featured" shelf
 - a thumbnail with the title as part of the image for a specific platform.

+It is possible to assign additional images to a media:
+1. Add a custom property on the media according to the format `img[LabelName]` for example, `imgHeroRoku`.
+See also the [field catalog](https://jwplayer.github.io/applicaster-docs/reference/field-catalog.html)
+1. Assign the custom property with the image url
+1. Open Aplicaster studio and assign the image key of the cell used, e.g. `extensions.imgHeroRoku`

 It is possible to upload additional images in JW Player as follows:
 1. Upload a dummy video in the media library.
 E.g. foo.mp4
 1. Override the default image with a new image.
 This can be of a different aspect ratio
-1. Add a custom property on the media according to the format `img[LabelName]` for example, `imgHeroRoku`.
-See also the [field catalog](https://jwplayer.github.io/applicaster-docs/reference/field-catalog.html)
-1. Assign the custom property with the image url of the newly created media according to format: `https://content.jwplatform.com/v2/media/{mediaid}/poster.jpg?width={width}`.
+1. The Image URL will be created media according to format: `https://content.jwplatform.com/v2/media/{mediaid}/poster.jpg?width={width}`.
 For example: `https://content.jwplatform.com/v2/media/dwEE1oBP/poster.jpg?width=720`
-1. Open Aplicaster studio and assign the image key of the cell used, e.g. `extensions.imgHeroRoku`

 Note: A more simple workflow is under development.